asifr/autostore/README.md

 ## Getting Started

-AutoStore requires Python 3.10+ and can be installed via pip:
+AutoStore requires Python 3.10+ and can be installed via pip.

 ```bash
 pip install autostore